Welcome

 There will be no duplicates of certificates of citizenship issued.

 You can only apply for determination of citizenship, again.
 It is likely that you do not have to present all the supporting documents of your ancestors again, but you will have to submit proof of changes in your situation since the issuance of the previous certificate of citizenship.
 In other aspects, the procedure will be the same.
+Please note that the issuance of a citizenship certificate can take several years, therefore an application should only be filed if a German authority advised you accordingly.

 No. Read here